Regional Hazard Mitigation Plan RFQ

 Each application should include the following components:

-- Cover page with project title; proposing firm; and name, telephone number, and email address for the project manager.
+- Cover page with project title; proposing firm; and name, telephone number, and e mail address for the project manager.

 - Work history.
 Examples of similar or relevant work conducted by proposer in the past, with information on project outcomes and client references.
 Name, title, employer, relationship to the project, telephone number, and e-mail address should be given for each reference.
+Successful proposers should have demonstrated expertise in relevant areas, including evaluation of the benefits, costs, opportunities, risks, and challenges of the methods proposed, and in the development and execution of implementation plans for said methods.

 - Statement of qualifications.
 Directory of, task assignments, and resumes for key staff on project.
 Professional licenses and certifications should be included.
 The total hours each staff person is expected to spend on each task should be documented.